-Santa brought the kids quite a number of toys that year – nothing is more exciting to me than seeing a fully decorated tree go from a tiny number of gifts to a blaze of gift glory overnight.
+Santa brought the kids quite a number of toys that year – nothing is more exciting to me than seeing a fully decorated tree go from a tiny number of gifts to a blaze of gift glory overnight, you would be surprise to see a 9-year-old girls wishlist of toys underneath a tree.
 That year I’d done so much preparation through the year with laybys at Kmart and Target, I went way overboard and Max got sick of opening gifts on Christmas Day.
 He just stopped after opening four or five.
 It really was excessive and by the end of the season, when we pulled the dead monster tree out of the house (nearly taking the front door with it), we all breathed a sigh of relief.
 Even the kids.

 After we got through that year, I calmed down a little bit.

 Santa has not gone overboard since (though Jed every year has been worried as the parcels are stacked under the tree on Christmas Eve).
 Strategies of ensuring every child is evenly balanced when you have four children is no easy feat.
 But it is easier if you keep control.
 I liked it when Santa brought gifts of basketballs and other large but not expensive items that took up lots of space, and looked great wrapped under the tree.

 But now they’re older.
 My youngest is 12.
 They’re not wanting skateboards or basketballs or anything from the toy sections.